-We’re making a little magic in today’s post.
+We’re making a little magic in the kitchen with these DIY St. Patrick’s Day dog treats.
 Here’s how to make gelatin gummy dog treats with tasty (and healthy) turmeric “gold dust” sprinkles.
 It’s an easy but cute festive treat idea for St. Patrick’s Day, Christmas, or just for fun!

 Using Turmeric Powder in Gelatin Gummies